 “Son” establishes the relationship between two people.
-A Father and son are identical species, but the Father has more authority.
+A father and son are identical species, but the father has more authority.
 Jesus submitted Himself to the Father in everything, partially as an example to us.
-So the “son of something” is exactly like that thing except that the the Father has a higher authority.
+So the “son of something” is exactly like that thing except that the Father has a higher authority.

-It sounds the “Son of God” is the perfect way to phrase Jesus’ relationship with, and identity to The Father.
+The “Son of God” is a perfect way to phrase Jesus’ relationship with the Father as well as His unity to the Father.

 But then, why does the Bible call Christians (and others) “sons of God”

 5 He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will,

 The key word there is “adoption”.
 We are not “natural” sons of God but rather adopted into the family.
 Because we are adopted, we don’t have to share God’s qualities even though He calls us “sons of God”.